 One thing’s for sure, you can’t miss the Prince Albert with its brightly coloured exterior covered in famous faces, even a Guide Dog’s going to notice when you’re nearby.
 It’s a super place for your first pint of the day (or half a pint if you’re taking it easy), and it’s friendly and happy inside.

 Call: +44 1273 660277

 This place also has a striking exterior and while it can sometimes be hard to grab a table at busy times, it doesn’t matter, you’re only passing through, right?
 They’ve got a great collection of cask ales on tap and the vibe is generally pretty raucous, so a stag party should fit right in.

 You’ve got some superb artwork on the walls (it’s all in the same style as Ralph Steadman, who did much of Hunter S Thompson’s illustrations).
 The bar snacks are very good.
 Indeed, here if anyone feels peckish and you can’t beat the kitsch, quirky atmosphere inside, which screams “Brighton!”

 Address: 28 North Road, Brighton, BN1 1YB

 They’re very used to big parties in The Dorset, and your stag group won’t feel out of place.
 You’ll be able to do some serious people-watching as you start to get fully into the groove of the Pub Crawl but don’t get too comfortable because you’ll all soon be moving on.

 Call: +44 1273 684951

-The Mash Tun has been a Brighton institution for over 20 years and they know how to throw a party.
-If you’re feeling hungry the burgers in here aren’t bad though we’d recommend that you save the burger mania for Patty and Bun (see below) which is even better and not too fair away.
+The Mash Tun has been a Brighton institution for over 20 years, and they know how to throw a party.
+If you’re feeling hungry, the burgers here aren’t bad though we’d recommend that you save the burger mania for Patty and Bun (see below), which is even better and not too fair away.